tural-ali/encycloDB/README.md

 - to check translations
 - to add more languages
 - to add more universities
-- to check and fix any wrong information

 #Football Clubs
 List of 1602 football clubs from all over the world.